 It doesn't seem to make sense.

-Whole Foods, of course, is another prime example - it just introduced the first transcritical refrigeration system, which uses the ozone-friendly carbon dioxide as a refrigerant.
-Of course, they don’t make the cut because they have much smaller revenues.
-However, as you can see from the graph below, Whole Foods (WFM) has had stronger growth than IBM or Walmart (WFM) on the stock market - so while it's revenues are smaller, it's still producing a great deal of value for shareholders.
+As you can see from the graph below, Whole Foods (WFM) has had stronger growth than IBM or Walmart (WFM) in terms of stock market performance - so while it's revenues are smaller than these much larger companies, WFM may be producing a great deal of incremental value for shareholders.